patooz/alx-higher_level_programming/0x0A-python-inheritance/README.md

-1-my_list.py - a class MyList that inherits from list 2-is_same_class.py - a function that returns True if the object is exactly an instance of the specified class 2-is_same_class.py - a function that returns True if the object is an instance of, or if the object is an instance of a class
+1-my_list.py - a class MyList that inherits from list 2-is_same_class.py - a function that returns True if the object is exactly an instance of the specified class 2-is_same_class.py - a function that returns True if the object is an instance of, or if the object is an instance of a class 4-inherits_from.py - a function that returns True if the object is an instance of a class that inherited